-Set the Security Chip password to enable the IBM embedded Security Chip in the computer.
-This password must be typed each time you access the Administrator Utility.
+Set the administrator password to enable the IBM Embedded Security Chip in the computer.
+This password must be typed each time you access the Administrator Utility and Administrator Console.

 Incorrect attempts

 If you incorrectly type the password ten times, the computer locks up for 1 hour and 17 minutes.
 If after this time period has passed, you type the password incorrectly ten more times, the computer locks up for 2 hours and 34 minutes.
 The time the computer is disabled doubles each time you incorrectly type the password ten times.